 There are quite a few apps which provide access to these ebooks, as well as offering the option to sync your reading progress between multiple devices — Kobo and Amazon’s Kindle being the most prominent examples to be found in the Play Store.
 Over on iOS, though, another e-reading app has been making all the waves.
 It goes by the name of Readmill, and it has already gained a cult following.
 Like the article?
 Looks For the design-savvy developer, e-reading is a difficult market in which to stand out.

+Making the most of Africa’s culture and creativity: economic development, democracy and peacebuilding – By Ned DalbyAfrican Arguments.
+Africa’s wealth of cultural capital reflects a broader understanding that the creative industries can be a force for global economic growth.
 In Cape Town this week, a conference on Africa’s creative economy bangs the drum for art, culture and the creative industries.
 Policymakers looking for ways to nurture a more prosperous and peaceful Africa would do well to listen.
 A growing body of research indicates that Africa’s culture is a largely untapped resource that could give its economic development a welcome fillip.
-GitHub For Beginners: Don't Get Scared, Get Started.
-Dear Facebook: Without the Commons, We Lose the Sharing Web.
-For almost a decade, there have been alternate ways for creators on the web – both pros and amateurs – to license their photos, writing, movies, and music.
+Artistic and cultural activity is also proving a driver of democratisation and can help prevent violent conflict.
+For too long most African leaders and foreign donors have treated art and culture as at best marginal, at worst irrelevant to core development and peacebuilding agendas.

+Rome.
+Paris is well known.
+Yes, I live a truly transatlantic life.
+Tools for Collective Sensemaking and Civic Engagement.
+No video available :_( This workshop was led by Paul Fernhout on the theme of tools for collective sensemaking and civic engagement.
 The first part of the workshop consisted of developing a simple IBIS concept map in Compendium as a demonstration of how creating an IBIS map can create a spirit of camaraderie, collaboration, and mutual respect even among people who do not agree on divisive topics.